p2ktv/p2ktv/README.md

 Over the past few months, I mainly worked on [AutoMod](https://discord.com/oauth2/authorize?client_id=697487580522086431&scope=bot&permissions=403041534), a discord moderation/utility bot, as well as a few other little side projects & other things.

-I'm also interested in politics and, of course, gaming!

 ---

 <table>